-- 1.2.2.1 Section 25.1309 is intended as a general requirement to be applied to any equipment or system as installed on the airplane, be it for type certification, operating rules, or optional, in addition to specific systems requirements, except as indicated below. - 1.2.2.2 Although the applicant does not need to account for § 25.1309 when showing compliance with the performance and flight characteristics requirements of part 25, subpart B, and the structural requirements of part 25, subparts C and D, § 25.1309 does apply to any system on which compliance with any of those requirements is based.
-For example, § 25.1309 does not apply to an airplane's inherent stall characteristics or their evaluation, but it does apply to a stall warning system used for compliance with § 25.207.

-- 1.2.2.3 Jams of flight control surfaces or pilot controls covered by § 25.671(c) are excepted from the requirements of § 25.1309(b)(1)(ii). - 1.2.2.4 Single failures covered by § 25.735(b)(1) are excepted from the requirements of § 25.1309(b) because § 25.735(b)(1) limits the effect of a single failure in the brake system to doubling the brake roll stopping distance.
-The diverse circumstances under which such a failure could occur make any structured determination of its outcome or frequency indeterminate.
-However, § 25.1309(b) does apply to single failures in the brake systems if the failures affect functions other than braking.
-For example, if a hydraulic brake line failure in the brake system also affects ground spoiler deployment, then § 25.1309(b) applies to that failure. - 1.2.2.5 The failure effects covered by §§ 25.810(a)(1)(v) and 25.812 are excepted from the requirements of § 25.1309(b).
+- 1.2.2.2 Although the applicant does not need to account for § 25.1309 when showing compliance with the performance and flight characteristics requirements of part 25, subpart B, and the structural requirements of part 25, subparts C and D, § 25.1309 does apply to any system on which compliance with any of those requirements is based.
+For example, § 25.1309 does not apply to an airplane's inherent stall characteristics or their evaluation, but it does apply to a stall warning system used for compliance with § 25.207. - 1.2.2.3 Some systems and functions already receive an evaluation to show compliance with specific requirements for specific failure conditions.
+Such evaluations may also be used to show compliance with § 25.1309 without additional or duplicative analysis for those specific failure conditions.
+The applicant provides substantiation that the evaluation is an acceptable means of compliance to § 25.1309 and documents it in the certification plans for approval by the certification office. - 1.2.2.4 Jams of flight control surfaces or pilot controls covered by § 25.671(c)(3) are excepted from the requirements of § 25.1309(b). - 1.2.2.5 Single failures covered by § 25.735(b)(1) are excepted from the requirements of § 25.1309(b) because § 25.735(b)(1) limits the effect of a single failure in the brake system to doubling the brake roll stopping distance.
+This requirement provides a satisfactory level of safety without the need to analyze the particular circumstances and conditions under which the single failure occurs.
+In addition, the diverse circumstances under which such a failure could occur make any structured determination of its outcome or frequency indeterminate.
+However, § 25.1309(b) does apply to failures in the brake systems that are not related to the intended braked roll stopping distance or if the failures affect functions other than braking.
+For example, if a hydraulic brake line failure in the brake system also affects ground spoiler deployment, then § 25.1309(b) applies to that failure. - 1.2.2.6 The failure effects covered by §§ 25.810(a)(1)(v) and 25.812 are excepted from the requirements of § 25.1309(b).
 The failure conditions associated with these cabin safety equipment installations are associated with varied evacuation scenarios for which the probability cannot be determined due to the multitude of factors that can lead to an evacuation.
 For these types of equipment, the FAA has not been able to define appropriate scenarios under which an applicant could demonstrate compliance with § 25.1309(b).
 Therefore, the FAA considers it acceptable in terms of safety to require particular design features or specific reliability demonstrations for these types of equipment, and to exclude these equipment items from the requirements of § 25.1309(b).
-Traditionally, the FAA has found this approach acceptable. - 1.2.2.6 The requirements of § 25.1309 are applicable to powerplant installations as defined in § 25.901(a).
-The specific applicability and exceptions are stated in § 25.901(c).
-That regulation states that § 25.1309(b) does not apply to propeller debris release failures addressed by § 25.905(d) and part 35.
-Section 25.1309(b) does not apply to uncontained engine rotor failure, engine case rupture, or engine case burn-through failures addressed by § 25.903(d)(1) and 25.1193 and part 33. - 1.2.2.7 In accordance with § 25.901(d), the requirements of § 25.901(c) and hence § 25.1309 are applicable to auxiliary power unit installations. - 1.2.2.8 Some systems and functions already receive an evaluation to show compliance with specific requirements for specific failure conditions.
-Such evaluations may also be used to show compliance with § 25.1309 without additional or duplicative analysis for those specific failure conditions.
-The applicant provides substantiation that the evaluation is an acceptable means of compliance to § 25.1309 and documents it in the certification plans for approval by the certification office.
+Traditionally, the FAA has found this approach acceptable.